ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 Examples included:

-* Loan reconciliation files maintained by Accounts department
+* Loan reconciliation files maintained by the Accounts department
 * Sales and disbursement reports maintained by Business departments
 * Collections and recovery reports
 * Risk and portfolio monitoring reports